ppetrovtv/pine_script_docs/source/Strategies.rst

 A strategy written in Pine Script language has all the same capabilities as a Pine indicator.
-When you write a strategy code, it should start with the keyword “\ *strategy*\ ”, not “\ *study*\ ”.
+When you write a strategy code, it should start with the keyword "\ *strategy*\ ", not "\ *study*\ ".
 Strategies not only plot something, but also place, modify and cancel orders.
 They have access to essential strategy performance information through specific keywords.
-The same information is available for you on the “Strategy Tester” tab.
+The same information is available for you on the "Strategy Tester" tab.
 Once a strategy is calculated on historical data, you can see hypothetical order fills.

 A simple strategy example